worldbank/rissk/README.md

 1. **Export data from Survey Solutions**: Export both the **Main Survey Data** and **Paradata** for all versions of a single questionnaire (survey template).
 The Main Survey Data must be in either  **Tab separated** or **Stata 14** format and must **include meta information about questionnaire**.

 2. **Prepare export folder**: Place the exported zip files into a designated folder.
 The path to this folder will be referred to as `<export_path>` in the following steps.
-Do not modify the zip files.
+Do not modify or rename the zip files.
 The folder should contain one zip file each for Paradata and Main Survey Data for every version of the questionnaire you wish to analyze.
 To exclude certain versions, simply omit their corresponding files.

 3. **Navigate to RISSK directory**: If you are running the package after installation, navigate to the `rissk` directory with the following command:
 ```
 cd /Users/USER/projects/rissk
 ```
 4. **Execute the Package**: Run the package using the command below, replacing:
-   - `<export_path>` with the path to the folder containing your Survey Solutions export data.
+   - `<export_path>` with the **absolute** path to the folder containing your Survey Solutions export data.
    - `<output_file>` with the complete file path for the output CSV file.
 Note that you must specify the full path, not just the file name.
 If this is not provided, the results will be stored in the default file  `rissk/result/unit_risk_score.csv`.
 ```
 python main.py export_path=<export_path> output_file=<output_file>